kengz/openai_lab/source/index.html.md

 With the _OpenAI Lab_, we had solved a few OpenAI environments by running dozens of experiments, each with hundreds of trials.
 Each new experiment takes minimal effort to setup and run - we will show by example below.

-The _OpenAI Lab_ lowers the experimental complexity and causes an explosion of experiments - we can quickly add new RL component, make new combinations, run hyperparameter selection and solve the environments.
+The _OpenAI Lab_ lowers the experimental complexity and enables an explosion of experiments - we can quickly add new RL component, make new combinations, run hyperparameter selection and solve the environments.
 This unlocks a new perspective to treat RL as a full-on experimental science.

 ## Lab Demo